Single-Period Floquet Control of Bosonic Codes with Quantum Lattice Gates

-{ In this work, we overcome this bottleneck by introducing an analytical, deterministic Floquet-engineering method that directly synthesizes arbitrary bosonic unitaries within a \textit{single} Floquet period.
-We validate our method by generating gate ensembles whose fidelity statistics reproduce those of Haar-random unitaries~\cite{hayden2004randomizing,Lloyd2003pseudo-random}.
-We further develop an \textit{optimal pulse engineering} (OPE) technique to prepare binomial~\cite{Binomial2016prx,Binomial2018QEC}, cat~\cite{Cat1999pra,QEC2013cat,QEC2024cat}, and Gottesman–Kitaev–Preskill (GKP)~\cite{gkp2001pra,QEC2021GKP} codes directly from vacuum, achieving state infidelities below $10^{-5}$.
-Furthermore, we demonstrate high-fidelity logical gates for these representative bosonic codes, with average gate errors on the order of $10^{-4}$, in \emph{few-microsecond} QLGs, which is over three orders of magnitude faster than existing adiabatic protocols~\cite{Arne2024AR,guo2024prl,LZGuo2025CP}.}
+{ In this work, we overcome this bottleneck by introducing an analytical, deterministic Floquet-engineering method that directly synthesizes arbitrary bosonic unitaries {from an arbitrary initial state} within a \textit{single} Floquet period.
+We validate our method by generating gate ensembles whose fidelity statistics reproduce those of Haar-random states~\cite{Lloyd2003pseudo-random}. {The numerical results show that, for Haar-state preparation, the computational resources required by our method scale linearly with the Hilbert-space dimension, with a substantially smaller prefactor than the SNAP-based approach.} We further develop an \textit{optimal pulse engineering} (OPE) technique to prepare binomial~\cite{Binomial2016prx}, cat~\cite{Cat1999pra,QEC2024cat}, and Gottesman–Kitaev–Preskill (GKP)~\cite{gkp2001pra} codes directly from vacuum, achieving state infidelities below $10^{-5}$.
+Furthermore, we demonstrate high-fidelity logical gates for these representative bosonic codes, with average gate errors on the order of $10^{-4}$, in \emph{few-microsecond} QLGs, which is over three orders of magnitude faster than existing adiabatic protocols~\cite{gkp2024prl,guo2024prl,LZGuo2025CP}.}